almostearthling/when-command/support/docs/cli.md

 When - ERROR: Operation failed.
 ```

-which is the result when the mentioned configuration file containx the following snippet _at line 29_:
+which is the result when the mentioned configuration file contains the following snippet _at line 29_:

 ```toml
 [[condition]]